If I get on the wait list for a class, what's the next step?

 Information on Wait listing a Class

-Don't wait until the first day of the term to get into a class that's full!
-Put yourself on the waitlist and be first in line to fill a vacated spot!
+Don't wait until the first day of the term to get into a class that is full!
+Put yourself on the waitlist (if available) and be first in line to fill a vacated spot!
 Wait listing in WebAdvisor allows students to electronically "wait in line" for the next available space.

 During the registration period, students may place themselves on the waitlist for a specific class which is filled.
 Students on the waitlist will be notified if a vacancy occurs and will receive an email.
 Make sure we have your correct email address on file in Admissions & Records.
-You will have three days to register for the class once you receive the email.
-Go to "Manage my Waitlist" in your WebAdvisor account.
+You will be automatically enrolled and receive an email with confirmation of registration and payment information.

 What if the section I want is full?